Hujanen91/sourdoughcircle_frontend/README.md

 ![Contact Page](docs/images/contact_page.png)<br>

-## Login page
+## Sign in page

-__The Login page consists of:__
+__The Sign in page consists of:__

-__Login form__
+__Sign in form__

-The login form allows the user to enter their credentials and authenticate to enter the sites authenticated state.
+The sign in form allows the user to enter their credentials and authenticate to enter the sites authenticated state.

-The login form also contains a link to the [Sign up page](https://3000-hujanen91-sourdoughcirc-97h40xcm3uw.ws-eu114.gitpod.io/signup) in case the user is not already registered.
+The sign in form also contains a link to the [Sign up page](https://3000-hujanen91-sourdoughcirc-97h40xcm3uw.ws-eu114.gitpod.io/signup) in case the user is not already registered.

 _Additional_: If the user enters the fields incorrectly or the user isn's recognized the're will be clear messages displaying to make the user aware.